-Table A1.B in Appendix C presents all items, and the first column indicates the sub-scale each of the items belongs to.
-As is the case in the original scales, some questions are positively-coded, indicating that a higher likelihood to agree with the statement indicates a higher score on the relevant noncognitive trait, while others are reverse-coded.
+Table A1.B in Online Appendix C presents all items, and the first column indicates the subscale for each item.
+As is the case in the original scales, some questions are positively coded, indicating that a higher likelihood to agree with the statement indicates a higher score on the relevant noncognitive trait, while others are reverse-coded.
 The last column in Table A1.B shows which questions are reversed.
 While the pilot revealed that reverse-coded questions were sometimes harder to understand (often due to negative phrasing), care was given to keep approximately equal number of positively and reverse-coded items, as they are key to detect acquiescence bias.
 For a few questions a binary choice was used instead of a Likert scale.